alvatar/sphere-fusion/README.md

-# scheme-fusion
+# Scheme-fusion
-scheme-fusion is an open source project that aims to facilitate multiplatform project building in the Scheme language.
+Scheme-fusion is an open source project that aims to facilitate multiplatform project building in the Scheme language.
 It is based on SDL2, and makes it easy to add C-based multiplatform libraries.

 ## Installation

 ### Dependencies
 This software must be installed in order to use _scheme-fusion_.
 Follow instructions in their project pages:
 * __Gambit Scheme compiler__: best to use latest version: http://www.iro.umontreal.ca/~gambit See Android Support for notes on compiling Gambit for Android
-* __Sake__: use this fork: http://github.com/alvatarc/sake
+* __Sake__: use this repo: http://github.com/alvatarc/scheme-sake
 * __Scheme Base__: http://github.com/alvatarc/scheme-base

 ### Android support